roar109/docs/README.md

 docs
 ====

-All kind of docs releated to new stuff, jokes and cool stuffs.
+All kind of docs releated to new stuff, jokes cars and cool stuffs.